 Sutures are removed 6-8 days after surgery at a first post-operative visit with Dr. Spiegel.
 Most patients feel well enough to return to work 8-9 days after surgery; however, if the surgery is combined with multiple procedures then it may be advisable to wait two weeks before returning to work.
 Strenuous activity (causing sweating or rise in blood pressure) and light exercise should be avoided for at least two weeks.
 More vigorous exercises like yoga, pilates and running should be avoided for 6 weeks.

 Infection after surgery is extremely rare; however, antibiotics are used to avoid any potential problems.
 Swelling and bruising on the forehead and around the eyes is common.
-The majority of this swelling and bruising will last under two weeks; however, it is normal to having some minor swelling even after several months.
-After one week cover-up makeup is allowed to mask any residual bruising.
-Sensitivity loss at the top of the head is common for several weeks after surgery and not one patient has experienced permanent sensitivity loss.
+The majority of this swelling and bruising will last under two weeks; however, it is normal to have some minor swelling even after several months.
+After one-week cover-up makeup is allowed to mask any residual bruising.
+Sensitivity loss at the top of the head is common for several weeks after surgery, but no patients have experienced permanent sensitivity loss.
 Most patients regain sensitivity about 2-4 months after surgery; although some patients have waited a bit longer – about 8-10 months.